 Large lanterns with hanging calligraphy teeter back and forth near the shrine, and locals offer free sake to festival goers.
 These offerings are from the families and relatives of villagers who have given birth to first-born sons in the past year.
 They pray for their health and well-being, and the pieces of calligraphy are messages and hopes from family members.
 Share in the festivities with them and please respect their traditions and generosity.

-You can make dosojin statues on January 15th from 10:00 to 15:00 at Oboro-Tsukiyo-no-Kan, located here, for 500 yen.
+You can make dosojin statues on the day of the event at Oboro-Tsukiyo-no-Kan for a small fee.
 After making your dosojin statue, you can deposit it at the festival site and pick up any other dosojin statue that catches your eye.
 This practice is a form of en-musubi, creating connections with one another.